Leustad/wallpaper-download/README.md

 $ python main.py
 ```

-Note: Change the _destination_path_ variable value according to your needs.
+Note: Change the _destination_path_ variable value according to where you want to download.